roshandhaigude/E-commerce-Data-Analysis-for-Business-Insights/README.md

 Matplotlib and Seaborn: These libraries are employed for data visualization.
 Data Source

-The dataset used for this project can be accessed here.
+The dataset used for this project can be accessed here https://www.kaggle.com/datasets/vijayuv/onlineretail.
 It provides comprehensive e-commerce transaction data, which serves as the foundation for the analysis.

 Conclusion